-But with medium weight cotton knit fabric which is less stretchy, this overcasting stitch works very nicely.
+But with medium-weight cotton knit fabric which is less stretchy, this overcasting stitch works very nicely.

 Double Overedge Stitch

-The next type of overcasting stitches – an overlock stitch.
+The next type of overcasting stitches – is an overlock stitch.
 This stitch finishes the raw fabric edges very similar to a serger.
 It’s necessary to use foot M for this stitch.

 These overlock stitches look really nice on the pink cotton fabric.